-In the case of students, what the National Statement calls their 'unequal relationship' with teaching staff (see Ch.
+In the case of students, what the National Statement on Ethical Conduct in Human Research calls their 'unequal relationship' with teaching staff (see Ch.
 4.3 of the NS) means that three types of issues can directly affect the nature of their consent:

 - Perceived impact upon grades or service – Where a student perceives their decision about participation might affect either the grades they receive or their ability to access services, this may result in significant coercive pressure.
 Such considerations can be especially acute where the researcher is also their tutor or lecturer (where the data collection is not anonymous, so their participatory status will be known to the researcher); and / or where the data reflects upon their learning or attitudes towards the unit being taught;